 by Houston Klassen, Executive VP, Infinite Leap

 Our consultants help healthcare organizations illuminate inefficiencies in their operational processes and we leverage real-time technology solutions as a tool to solve operational bottlenecks and improve the patient experience.
 However, we are not pushing our healthcare clients to move to the newest technologies just to satisfy the urge of being the most cutting-edge.
 We help our clients maximize their existing investments in technology by optimizing what they already have in place and stimulating conversations on how to leverage it for additional use cases.
-Much of what we learned and teach to our new clients is a result of the lessons we learned while perfecting our methodologies in past RTLS projects.
+Much of what we teach to our new clients is a result of the lessons we learned while perfecting our methodologies in past RTLS projects.

-1) we know where the landmines are so they don’t have to learn them themselves the hard way, and
+1) we know where the landmines are so they don’t have to learn them the hard way, and

 2) we know how to get to value as quickly as possible by replicating proven methodologies and best practices.

 We also realize that, while our expert consultants are the most experienced in the industry, there are also others who come up with amazing ideas that should be replicated and shared openly.
 This is one of the reasons we created the RTLS in Healthcare Community, where everyone is encouraged to share best practices and ask for input.

 Clearly, there is a proper blend between innovation and imitation, but we do believe that there are numerous examples of significant innovations that have been tried, tested, and proven that can easily and quickly be imitated.
 So don’t wait; start to “imitate to innovate.”